adamiaonr/machine-learning/README.md

 machine-learning
 ================

-Collection of programming assignments and final project developed while attending the CMU-Portugal course on Machine Learning (18782PP).
+collection of Machine Learning programming assignments and small projects.